 Identify and configure migrated names and IPs

 GKE manages the /etc/hosts file.
-In Migrate for Anthos, adapting the hosts file from the source VM to GKE is not yet automated.
+In Migrate to Containers, adapting the hosts file from the source VM to GKE is not yet automated.
 The names and IPs in the hosts file on the migrated VM need to be identified and configured as hostAliases.

 Place dependent services in the same namespace